asbjornu/bitbear.org/music/archive/chip-fabric.md

 ---

-Sound-wise, "Chip Fabric" isn't very chippy, but with a file size of less than 10 kB, it's within the limits of what one would consider a "chip tune" back in the day.
+Sound-wise, "Chip Fabric" isn't very chippy, but with a file size of less than 10 kB, it's within the limits of what one would consider a "chip tune" back when I produced this as a 15-year old in January 1996.
 It's also a very short tune of only 22 seconds, looped.

 I remember being quite proud of this one, and the blurb I wrote in the sample text is proof of my over-the-top confidence: